 After you file, your employer must be served with a copy of the complaint.
 Your employer will then file an answer and could possibly ask that the case be transferred to a different court.
 The judge assigned to the case could order mediation before setting a date for trial.

 At mediation, a neutral person will meet with you and your employer.
 They will try to help resolve the case.
 If an agreement is reached, it will be put in writing and you and your employer will sign it.
 To learn more about mediation, read Mediation and Other Forms of Settlement.
 If the case is not resolved at mediation or mediation was not ordered, the judge will set a date for trial.
-Visit the Going to Court: Extra Tips and Forms Toolkit to learn more about the court process.
+Read What to Expect When You Go to Court to learn more about the court process.

 At the end of the trial, the judge will issue an order.
 If either you or your employer does not agree with the order, you may be able to appeal it.